marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 * it goes against the main usage of a vcs i.e. history control that allow to retrieve past hunks that are no longer in the trunk.

 ## What’s a good commit message?

+Commit messages are utterly important as they are the human counter part to a good commits history.

 ### Formatting